-7.2 Tax on Capital Gains
+7.2.
+Tax on Capital Gains

 Tax on Capital Gains applies to the income from certain operations expressly listed by the law, among which are the income obtained from the disposal of fixed assets owned for more than two years and the income from inheritances, legacies, donations, and similar acts, as well as the income earned from the spousal portion.
-This tax rate is 10%.